 The annual Out-of-Pocket Maximum is the most you pay each calendar year for Covered Health Services.
-There is a combined Out-of-Pocket Maximum for Network and Non-Network Benefits.
+There are separate Network and non-Network Out-of-Pocket Maximums for this Plan.
 If your eligible out-of-pocket expenses in a calendar year exceed the annual maximum, the Plan pays 100% of Eligible Expenses for Covered Health Services through the end of the calendar year.